getify/foi-lang/formalization-work/Foi-Specification.md

 };
 ```

-Each iteration of the terminus pulls one value: if exactly one source buffer has a value available, that value is delivered; if multiple sources have values available, arbitration follows the input list's left-to-right ordering; if no source has a value, the terminus suspends until any source delivers.
+Each iteration of the subscribed `~<<` pulls one value: if exactly one source buffer has a value available, that value is delivered; if multiple sources have values available, arbitration follows the input list's left-to-right ordering; if no source has a value, the loop suspends until any source delivers.
 The derived stream closes once every source stream has closed.

-**NOTE:** Per §6.11.2's idempotent-subscription invariant, listing the same source stream more than once in a `merge@` tuple is not an error but does not multiply delivery.
+**NOTE:** Listing the same source stream more than once in a `merge@` tuple is not an error but does not multiply delivery.
 The derived stream holds one subscription per distinct source; a source that appears twice in the input tuple contributes its emissions once.

-**NOTE:** `merge@` widens the "single terminus per underlying buffer" invariant (§6.11.3) to accommodate multi-source composition: a chain terminated by `~<<` on a `merge@`-derived stream may drive multiple upstream buffers (one per distinct source).
-The invariant still holds against each individual buffer: no other `~<<` may terminate a chain rooted at any of `merge@`'s sources.
+**NOTE:** `merge@` widens the "single subscribe per cycle" invariant (§6.11.3) to accommodate multi-source composition: a chain subscribed via `~<<` on a `merge@`-derived stream may drive multiple upstream buffers (one per distinct source), transitioning all of them to an in-use state atomically.
+The invariant still holds against each individual buffer: no other `~<<` may subscribe to a chain rooted at any of `merge@`'s sources while the merge subscription is active.

 **`PullStream.filter@ < sourceSt, pred >`** returns a derived stream that emits only source values passing a predicate: